Home Table of Contents Continue Your Thoughts Portrait Gallery Links

 In a flash, she waved her hand and the gun went flying across the room.
 She waved it again and Norwell went flying into the wall and fell to the floor.

-"They didn't believe you twenty_five years ago," she said looking down at him with disgust.
+"They didn't believe you twenty-five years ago," she said looking down at him with disgust.
 "They won't believe you now either."
 She turned and walked through the doorway into the outer room.

 "They will after you use your magic to save all of those people from the bomb," he called after her, a small smile on his face.
 Prue stopped.